 A Special Dove

 “I like this picture because it was taken at a place special to me; the Adirondacks in New York.
 It is a mourning dove, which is a very peaceful bird.
 Even though I zoomed in to get the photo, it came out very clear.
 It was just sitting in the tree, and, I think, trying to catch a nap in the sunshine,” says Sarah Walsemann.

 Busy Bird Feeder

 “We had just refilled the feeder when the mourning doves showed up,” says Barbara Rutledge.
 “They all wanted to eat at the same time and were determined to all find a spot.
 I grabbed my camera and started snapping photos of the mourning doves.
 This is my second year in this house and I am loving every minute of it.”
-Check out the 10 types of bird feeders you need in your backyard.
+Learn how to identify a white-winged dove.

 “These two baby mourning doves are only 3 weeks old.
 They were born in a nest under my deck,” says Jean Field.
 “Mama and Daddy dove set them to flight a week before.
 Exactly one week later they returned and spent the afternoon perched on the rail.”
 Learn the five stages of a baby bird’s life.

 “I chose this particular picture of the mourning doves as I liked how closely they sat together and the light was hitting them just right.
 They come often to my backyard bird bath and took a break and sat together for the longest time,” says Julie Wiederhoeft.
 I had just sat down on the backyard swing and they swooped in.
 They are two of many bird friends that visit often.”
 Check out more common backyard birds you should know.